FranziskaPorkert04/website/_pages/diversity.md

 <br>

 Our participants are mainly Master's students, PhDs and postdocs, but we also warmly welcome any women* doing a Bachelor`s and interested in connecting with more experienced women* researchers.

+We have also organised a workshop, see our [Indico Page](https://indico.hiskp.uni-bonn.de/event/568/) .